How to Encrypt a Site Hosted on a Raspberry Pi with Certbot

 sudo apt-get install certbot

-With Certbot finally installed you can proceed with grabbing an SSL certificate for our Raspberry Pi from Let’s Encrypt.
-There is a couple of ways of handling this.
+Once Certbot is installed, you can obtain an SSL certificate for your Raspberry Pi from Let’s Encrypt.
+There are several methods for doing this.

 certbot --apache

-If you are not running Apache, there are two different ways we can go about grabbing a certificate from Let’s Encrypt.
-Thanks to the certbot software, we can either grab the server using a standalone python server.
+If you are not running Apache, there are two ways to obtain a certificate from Let’s Encrypt using Certbot: by using a standalone Python server or web root.

 certbot certonly --standalone -d example.com -d www.example.com

-Using web root requires a bit more knowledge then using the built-in web server.
-Make sure /var/www/example points to a working website directory that can be reached from the internet.
-Also, make sure to replace example.com with the domain name you are using for your website.
+Using web root requires more knowledge than the built-in web server.
+Make sure /var/www/example points to a working website directory accessible from the internet.
+Replace example.com with your domain name:

 certbot certonly --webroot -w /var/www/example -d example.com -d www.example.com

-After running these commands, you will be prompted to enter some details, such as your email address.
-These details are required for Let’s Encrypt to keep track of the certificates it provides and also allow them to contact you if any issues arrive with the certificate.
+After running these commands, you will be prompted to enter details such as your email address.
+Let’s Encrypt requires this information to track the certificates it provides and to contact you if any issues arise with the certificate.

-If you run into any issues make sure you have a valid domain name pointing at your IP, make sure port 80 and port 443 are unblocked, and finally, if you are using CloudFlare as your DNS provider, make sure that you have it currently set to bypass its servers.
+If you encounter any problems, ensure you have a valid domain name pointing at your IP address, ports 80 and 443 are unblocked, and, if using CloudFlare as your DNS provider, set it to bypass its servers.

-The certificates that are grabbed by the certbot client will be stored in the following folder.
-Of course, swapping out example.com with your own domain name.
+The certificates obtained by the Certbot client will be stored in the following folder, replacing example.com with your domain name:

 /etc/letsencrypt/live/example.com/

-You will find both the full chain file (fullchain.pem) and the certificate’s private key file (privkey.pem) within these folders.
-Make sure you don’t allow others to access these files as they are what keep your SSL connection secure and identify it as a legitimate connection.
+Within these folders, you will find the full chain file (fullchain.pem) and the certificate’s private key file (privkey.pem).
+Ensure that others cannot access these files, as they secure your SSL connection and confirm its legitimacy.

 How to Renew Your Certificate